benchristel/longlast/README.md

 Releasing is a semi-manual process for now.
 We expect releases to be frequent and simple (involving only one package at a time).

-To do a release, first update the package's `CHANGELOG.md` file, the `package.json`, and any other files that reference the old version number.
+To do a release, first write an entry in the package's `CHANGELOG.md` file (but don't commit it).
 The changelog format is:

 ```
 # @longlast/my-package